Alia5/GlosSI/Readme.md

 Play *UWP-Games*, use *Reshade / SweetFX*, *Origin* and *Uplay*-Games with **no hassle**

 ---

+This thing started out as a giant hack / proof of concept, work has began on a cleaner and more maintainable (v2 branch)[https://github.com/Alia5/GloSC/tree/v2]

+---

 **How does it work? / What does it do?**